hirrakhan/hkatcafewebsite/README.md

 >>2.
 Open index.html file to access the HKatCafe Website.
 >>3.
 On the homepage of HKatCafe, a responsive navigation bar will be in sight to access all the other pages, alongside a header image of a cat in a cup.
 >>4.
 Upon's users onclick (mouse hovering) on the responsive navigation bar, the page will automatically go to the following section.
 >>5.
 "Home" section will lead to HKatCafe's responsive navigation bar in sight, upon scrolling, an introductory to the website will be there to read for the user.
+There will also be an animation code implemented with the following social links for; facebook, instagram and twitter - allowing users to click on the following social icons to access them
 >>6.
 "Furry friends" section will consist of a button, user will have to click on the button > this will generate random cat images.
 >>7.
 "The Cats" section will lead to HKatCafe's in-house cats, upon with 4 images of the cats (images dimentions of 250x250).
 >>8.
 "Menu" section will be located next to the "The Cats" section consisting the menu list that HKatCafe offers.